 Project Zero30 is a combined partnership between the Armidale Regional Council, the University of New England, as well as local businesses and community members, with the shared goal of moving the Armidale Local Government Region to net zero carbon emissions by 2030.

-In the last financial year (2020 – 2021) 57,415 plants were planted in the Armidale Local Government Area.
+In the last financial year (2020 – 2021) 57,415 native shrubs and trees were planted in the Armidale Local Government area through planting events with schools, the University of New England, Armidale Regional Council, Local Landcare Groups and The Armidale Tree Group.
 This is based on data received from the Armidale Tree Group.